Li / The ClingingFire Above, Fire Below

 Hexagram Judgment

+THE CLINGING.
 Perseverance furthers.
-Success.
-Raising a cow brings good fortune.
+It brings success.
+Care of the cow brings good fortune.

 Tuan Commentary